Turkey: Ethnicity and language

 Article 66 of the Turkish Constitution defines a Turk as anyone who is a citizen.
 It is estimated that there are at least 47 ethnic groups represented in Turkey.
 Reliable data on the ethnic mix of the population is not available because census figures do not include statistics on ethnicity after the 1965 Turkish census.
-According to the World Factbook, 70–75% of the country's citizens are ethnic Turks.
-Based on a survey, KONDA's estimation was 76% in 2006, with 78% of adult citizens self-identifying their ethnic background as Turk.
-In 2021, 77% of adult citizens identified as such in a survey.
+In 2021, 77% of adult citizens identified as Turk.

 Kurds are the largest ethnic minority.
 Their exact numbers remain disputed, with estimates ranging from 12 to 20% of the population.
 The Kurds make up a majority in the provinces of Ağrı, Batman, Bingöl, Bitlis, Diyarbakır, Hakkari, Iğdır, Mardin, Muş, Siirt, Şırnak, Tunceli and Van; a near majority in Şanlıurfa (47%); and a large minority in Kars (20%).
 In addition, internal migration has resulted in Kurdish diaspora communities in all of the major cities in central and western Turkey.
 In Istanbul, there are an estimated three million Kurds, making it the city with the largest Kurdish population in the world.
 19% of adult citizens identified as ethnic Kurds in a survey in 2021.
 Some people have multiple ethnic identities, such as both Turk and Kurd.
 In 2006, an estimated 2.7 million ethnic Turks and Kurds were related from interethnic marriages.